Aggravated Child Neglect in Florida

 The crime of Aggravated Child Neglect is classified as a Second Degree Felony and is assigned a Level 8 offense severity ranking under Florida's Criminal Punishment Code.

-If convicted of Aggravated Child Neglect, a judge is required to impose a minimum prison sentence of 34½ months in prison and can additionally impose any combination of the following penalties:
+If convicted of Aggravated Child Neglect, a judge is required to impose a minimum sentence of 34½ months in prison absent grounds to impose a downward departure sentence and can also impose any combination of the following penalties:

 - Up to fifteen (15) years in prison.